victorliu5296/math-notes/source/content/posts/Deriving PDF of Normal Distribution.md

 Therefore, in this post, I wish to present an informal derivation of the probability density function of a normal distribution.
 The goal is to avoid being too technical or mathematically involved (trying to avoid the reference to hard-to-prove theorems).
 All the while, I hope it provides a certain intuition about the normal distribution.

-In particular, I want to focus on the Central Limit Theorem: it is a mathematical result that states the distribution arising from adding more and more independent samples from the same distribution will converge to a normal distribution.
+I want to focus on the Central Limit Theorem: it is a mathematical result that states the distribution arising from adding more and more independent samples from the same distribution will converge to a normal distribution.

-This implies that for a large number of samples, adding another sample doesn't significantly change the distribution.
+An important implication of the CLT is that as the number of samples grows large, adding one more sample doesn't significantly alter the overall distribution.
+This property hints at a kind of stability or equilibrium state that the normal distribution represents.

-Drawing inspiration from physics, we can apply the concept of increasing entropy to probability distributions.
-We'll find the probability density function (PDF) that maximizes entropy, subject to certain constraints, and show that this is indeed the normal distribution.
+To understand this equilibrium state better, we can draw an analogy from physics, specifically from thermodynamics and statistical mechanics.
+In these fields, systems tend to evolve towards states of maximum entropy, which represent the most probable configurations.

+Entropy, in the context of information theory and statistics, measures the uncertainty or randomness of a probability distribution.
+A distribution with high entropy contains less specific information and is, in a sense, more "spread out" or less constrained.

+By applying this concept of maximum entropy to probability distributions, we can derive the form of the normal distribution.
+We'll show that among all possible distributions with a given mean and variance, the normal distribution is the one that maximizes entropy.
+This approach not only yields the correct mathematical form but also provides insight into why the normal distribution is so common in nature and statistical phenomena.

 ## Step 1: Define Entropy for Continuous Distributions